 In 2016 Alison Marshall and Justin Lavender realised their long held ambition to launch a new opera company.
 For several years they have worked successfully in partnership for other opera companies but felt the need to establish a company in their home county of Buckinghamshire.

-Company principals are drawn from the graduating students of the leading British conservatoires.
-The company chorus is made up of talented local singers, some of whom, hopefully, will be pupils, staff and parents of Stowe School.
+Arcadian Opera currently perform one opera production a year, in the autumn.
+Company principals are usually drawn from the graduating students of the leading British conservatoires.
+The company chorus is made up of talented local singers while the orchestra is composed of professional musicians.
+To extend the remit of encouraging new audiences Arcadian Opera is fortunate to have help for the music staff of St Mary and St Giles School in Stony Stratford.
+Children from the school regularly join us for our staged productions as well as our Galas.
 In this way we hope to bring the joy of opera to a new generation of singers, while at the same time, bring opera to the opera loving audiences of Buckinghamshire.

 Who we are